ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch.md

 ## Site Launch
 - [ ] Disable HTTP Authorization if applicable.
 - [ ] Update DNS entries.
-- [ ] Test the site for egregious issues.
+- [ ] Test the site manually for large obvious issues.

 ## Post Launch
 - [ ] Monitor site log for errors.
 - [ ] Verify caching is working as intended.
 - [ ] Verify analytics is reporting as expected.
-- [ ] Run performance tests to confirm the site works as expected.
+- [ ] Run performance tests with a tool such as Calibre, Lighthouse, or PageSpeed Insights to confirm the site performs as expected.
 - [ ] Update QA environments to pull databases from the new production site.
 - [ ] Update Stage File Proxy origin URL configuration to point to the production domain (e.g. `$config['stage_file_proxy.settings']['origin']`).
 - [ ] Update automated or manual tests to point to the new production domain.
 - [ ] Confirm that third party integrations are working as expected.
-- [ ] Disable migration related modules and database connectivity as applicable.
+- [ ] Disable migration related modules and source database connectivity as applicable.